Joe Burrow carted off field with calf injury on second day of training camp

 CINCINNATI, Ohio (WDTN) – On just the second day of Cincinnati Bengals training camp Thursday, quarterback Joe Burrow was carted off the practice field with a calf injury to his right leg.

-Head coach Zac Taylor spoke to the media following practice to clarify the injury was calf related and likely a strain.
+Head coach Zac Taylor spoke to the media following practice to clarify the injury was a calf strain, which is positive news to any other alternative.

 This is now the third consecutive off-season Burrow has dealt with some sort of injury.